-You can then offload the data into the Suunto Movescount cloud system to display and enrich the data you gathered from your dives.
+You can then offload the data from the dive computer into the Suunto Movescount cloud system to display and enrich the data you gathered from your dives.
 The D 5 connects with Bluetooth to your app on your phone and you can offload the data that way.
 There’s no hassle with cables, etc.

-Similar to the D5 you can then also offload the data from your unit to your computer for further analysis and review.
+Similar to the D5 dive computer you can then also offload the data from your unit to your computer for further analysis and review.
 This can simply be done through Bluetooth connectivity and does not require any cables to connect.

 The Garmin can store and exchange dive log data but is a little more confusing compared to the Teric and D5.
-The reason being that the Garmin Descent Mk1 is a smartwatch and fitness tracker.
+The reason being that the Descent Mk1 is a smartwatch and fitness tracker.

 It records and displays different activities like running which makes it truly an outstanding compromise between a dive computer and an activity tracker.
 You can even get your location through the GPS connection.
 After connecting it to your phone you also get text messages, call information, etc. right onto your display.

 All three devices are good dive computers that keep you safe during a dive.
 The Teric definitely is designed to just be a dive computer.
 An excellent one to be clear.
-It beats the Suunto in this category due to the fact that you can change the watch screen to have different faces.
+It beats the Suunto dive computer in this category due to the fact that you can change the watch screen to have different faces.
 It also offers wireless charging and during a charge, the display turns so you can use it as a clock on your nightstand.

 The D5 doesn’t offer many or any bells and whistles.
 It’s a dive computer and nothing else.
 There’s no additional bells and whistles and for the purpose of diving, you also don’t need any specific information.

-All three of these devices are great dive computers.
+All three of these devices are great wrist dive computers.
 If you’re a recreational diver then you can’t go wrong with either one of them.

 The Garmin is the most versatile as it’s a complete activity and fitness tracker.
-However, it does lack the air integration and it can be just a little too much to have everything available and you need to step through the navigation.
+However, it does lack the wireless air integration and it can be just a little too much to have everything available and you need to step through the navigation.

 The Teric, as mentioned above, offers the most dive related technology.
 Yet, for recreational diving, there’s no need to get all these bells and whistles.
 In addition, it does have the best and most cleaned up display of all of them.

-Overall, as mentioned before, you can’t really go wrong with either one of these dive computers if you’re using them for recreational dives.
-They keep you safe and if that’s all you need then you might want to pass on the Garmin Descent Mk1.
+Overall, as mentioned before, you can’t really go wrong with either one of these best dive computers for the wrist if you’re using them for recreational dives.
+All of them are easy to use with great displays and the convenience of rechargeable batteries.
+No need to fuss around with a user-replaceable battery.